bazelbuild/bazel/site/docs/install-compile-source.md

     We recommend to also verify the signature made by our [release key](https://bazel.build/bazel-release.pub.gpg) 3D5919B448457EE0.

-<h3 id="bootstrap-unix">2.
-Bootstrap Bazel on Ubuntu Linux, macOS, and other Unix-like systems</h3>
+<h3 id="bootstrap-unix">Step 2a: Bootstrap Bazel on Ubuntu Linux, macOS, and other Unix-like systems</h3>

 ([Scroll down](#bootstrap-windows) for instructions for Windows.)